Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 ### Accessing the content object from the implementation

-If the JS implementation of the WebIDL interface needs to access the content object, it is available as a property called `__DOM_IMPL__` on the chrome implementation object.
+If the JS implementation of the Web IDL interface needs to access the content object, it is available as a property called `__DOM_IMPL__` on the chrome implementation object.
 This property only appears after the content-side object has been created.
 So it is available in `__init` but not in `init`.

-### Determining the principal of the caller that invoked the WebIDL API
+### Determining the principal of the caller that invoked the Web IDL API

 This can be done by calling `Component.utils.getWebIDLCallerPrincipal()`.